 I remember Alison telling us about the precious few years she had left to spend with Sara while she was in High School and living at home.
 She really wanted to be there for Sara during those tough and trying High School years.
 Alison had made a conscious and determined decision to "dial back" her lifestyle so that she could afford to work a less demanding job that would allow her to spend wonderful quality time with Sara and Bill.
 I have learned, with Alison's help, that earning a big paycheck and having that corner office usually comes at a price and that "dialing back" can make for a much more meaningful life.

-Our mentoring group has been in touch since hearing the very sad news about Alison and we have to decided to get together soon to remember and honor our dear friend- at the Panera Bread café at Southpoint, of course.
+Our mentoring group has decided to get together soon to remember and honor our dear friend- at the Panera Bread café at Southpoint, of course.

 Susan Lankford